3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

     printf("%d\n", i);
 ```

-In fact, you can omit the one of the clauses, or even all of them:
+In fact, you can omit one of the clauses or even all of them:

 ```c=
 int i = 0;